-A RecCard is an annual pass required to participate in most programs and activities offered by the City of Tampa Parks and Recreation Department.
-Additionally, the RecCard also has some great benefits: use of open gym, fitness rooms, open swim and computer lab at community centers, at no additional cost.
+A Rec Card is an annual pass required to participate in most programs and activities offered by the Tampa Parks and Recreation Department.
+Additionally, the Rec Card also has some great benefits: use of open gym, fitness rooms, open swim and computer lab at community centers, and some classes at no additional cost.
 Materials and supplies, memberships, camps, clinics, lessons, classes, and/or instructor-led programs may not be included.

-We offer both individual and family RecCards for all ages to residents and non-residents.
+We offer both individual (starting at $15/year) and family (starting at $50/year) Rec Cards for all ages to residents and non-residents.
 A family is defined as a maximum of two adults and dependent children under 18 years old residing in same household.
-For a list of fees for each RecCard please view our Fee Schedule.

 Currently we allow established households to purchase or renew: